Profile: Arlenne Serna '21

 Favorite class: My favorite class was Politics in the Korean Peninsula because I was able to learn about the identity of a Korean person, while also understanding the underlying reasons as to why South and North Korea can live in peace with one another.
 My professor was also featured in the Korean Bachelor, which added a nice spark to the class dynamic!

 How you incorporated your Brandeis major into your abroad experience: I chose Yonsei University because study abroad students had the ability to chose from ANY of the English-Taught courses on campus.
 This gave me a wide variety of courses, including those which I could use for my Brandeis majors.

-Housing situation: I had the opportunity to either do Home-Stay with a Korean family, or on campus dorm.
+Housing situation: I had the opportunity to either do homestay with a Korean family or a campus dorm.
 I chose the on-campus dormitory situation because I would have more freedom in choosing my curfew and ability to easily access stores and other local students.

 Favorite memory: My favorite memory was exploring beyond Seoul.
 I traveled all around the country of South Korea and met incredible individuals who helped me in my every day challenges while abroad.

 Greatest challenge: My greatest challenge was dealing with feeling alone.
 I was far away from my home town, and many times my problems would force me to stay in my dorm.
 However, I was able to reach out to Brandeis as well as CIEE to help me with my situation.